 Pop Quiz: What’s better than a fudgy brownies recipe made with a swirl of creamy caramel and bacon?
 If you answered NOTHING, you just earned a gold star!

-In an effort to lose about 60 excess pounds, I’ve been monitoring my daily consumption of carbohydrates lately, especially refined sugars and unhealthy, processed grains, which has helped a LOT.
-I was worried that I’d feel deprived without my bread and pasta, but then I remembered that bacon doesn’t have ANY carbohydrates.
+In an effort to lose about 60 excess pounds, I’ve been monitoring my daily consumption of carbs lately, especially refined sugars and unhealthy, processed grains, which has helped a LOT.
+I was worried that I’d feel deprived without my bread and pasta, but then I remembered that bacon doesn’t have ANY carbs.
 Awesome news for this bacon lover!

 Bacon is high in saturated fat, so it’s important to eat it in moderation, but seriously… when have I ever eaten bacon in moderation?!
 Besides, if I’m giving up cheesy ranch biscuits, I need a comfort food fix, and bacon is my

 gateway drug food of choice.
 Remember the golden dieter’s rule, though… All things in moderation.

 That means I can have a splurge-worthy dessert now and then.
 Hello caramel covered bacon!

 Please don’t even pretend you aren’t ready to run to your kitchen and start crisping up bacon right now.
 Even if you’re not a bacon freak like I am, how can you possibly resist salty, crispy bacon? *swoon*

 I could be completely happy chowing down on caramel covered bacon alone, but if I’m going to splurge, I think it’s important to make it worth the exercise effort.

 Crispy, salty, caramel covered bacon, swirled throughout chewy brownies.
 Can you stand it?!
-I’m a bit impressed with myself for dreaming this recipe up.
+I’m a bit impressed with myself for dreaming up this caramel brownies recipe.